 Here, and in Drawing Party and so many other places, we see Ness doing the work, daily, making a habit of it.
 And – as is visible on every inch of these paintings – reaping material rewards that then reward further viewers, addressing the latter with generous intent, patience, humour, sincerity.
 Ness’s art is, then, not rhetorical but a material demonstration, one that makes you want to do what she does.
 It doesn’t have to argue for the virtues of attention and loving care.
 Rather, it presents a tangible world in which those are the norms.
 A world that resembles our own, but one in which everyone and everything is equalised and aglow, in the light of being seen. “

-Ness lives and works in New Haven, CT.
+Ness lives and works in New York, NY.
 She holds an MFA from Yale School of Art and a BFA from Boston University.
 She has had solo exhibitions at Carl Kostyál, London; Nino Mier, Los Angeles; and 1969 Gallery, New York and has been included in group shows at Harper’s Books, East Hampton, NY; Carl Kostyál Hospitalet, Stockholm; Anton Kern, New York; Monya Rowe, New York; Alexander Berggruen, New York; Richard Heller Gallery, Los Angeles; 1969 Gallery, New York; and Gildar Gallery, Denver, CO among others.
 Ness has completed residencies at The Chautauqua Institution, Chautauqua, NY and the Venice Studio Arts Program.